 Originally, I planned to post separate articles with birds of Fiji images depending on their size and type.
 A few months back I posted the first article with images of small to medium-sized birds here in Fiji and followed a few weeks later with another one dedicated to the beautiful doves here.
 Instead of following with a post on the larger birds, I decided to compile all birds I managed (and will manage) to photograph so far in this post.
 And because everything sticks a little better in our heads with a catchy name, I am going to call this project “Project manumanu vuka“, which means “Bird” in Fijian.

 As I wrote before, according to Wikipedia the avifauna of Fiji “includes a total of 178 species, of which 31 are endemic, and 13 have been introduced by humans”.
-This sounds a lot, and indeed it is but we have to start somewhere regardless.
+This sounds like a lot, and indeed it is but we have to start somewhere regardless.

 As I am living and working in Fiji and generally love birding, I came up with the (probably impossible) plan to photograph each and every one of the birds found here in Fiji – whether just as occasional visitors or as resident breeding birds.
 I figured the easiest way to display them in alphabetic order.
 The expectations for myself are that the shown images must be of good quality, visually pleasing, and facilitate the identification of the respective bird(s).

 This will be an ongoing project and I will update this as I am able to shoot new birds.
-Luckily, I do get to travel a fair bit throughout Fiji due to my work assignments and fingers crossed will be able to photograph birds than can only be found on a certain island or islands.
+Luckily, I do get to travel a fair bit throughout Fiji due to my work assignments and fingers crossed will be able to photograph birds that can only be found on a certain island or islands.

 It is thought that back in time Fiji was entirely covered by forest – the reason why native birds here are either adapted to forests or are of coastal/oceanic nature.
 Some species have adapted though and others were introduced making the avifauna of Fiji a little more diverse.